Maintenance, Repair, and Operating Supplies (MRO)

 MRO Items Are Consumed in Production and Plant Maintenance

-MRO (maintenance, repair and operating supply) items are supplies utilized in the production process, that are not ultimately seen in the end products themselves.
+MRO (maintenance, repair and operating supply) items are supplies utilized in the production process, that is not ultimately seen in the end products themselves.
 MRO items may include:

 - Safety equipment